How Many Miles Can A Honda Accord Get? (Maintain It Right)

 When Does High Mileage Become a Risk for an Accord?

 High mileage becomes risky when parts wear faster than you can replace them.
 After 180,000 to 220,000 miles, parts start ageing more quickly, such as bushings, mounts, sensors, and the transmission.
-High mileage doesn’t kill an Accord, but delayed repairs will.
+High mileage does not kill an Accord, but delayed repairs will.

 What Is the True Cost of Owning a Long-Term Honda Accord?